DevGrow/devgrow.github.io/_posts/2010-06-09-sharebar-wordpress-plugin.markdown

 My first ever WordPress plugin!  **Sharebar** adds a dynamic and fully customizable vertical box to the left of a blog post that contains links/buttons to popular social networking sites.
 For wide blogs, a vertical bar with popular sharing icons appears on the left of your post.
-If the page is resized, the vertical bar disappears and a horizontal sharebar appears under the post title.<!-- more -->
+If the page is resized, the vertical bar disappears and a horizontal sharebar appears under the post title.

 This Sharebar isn't a new idea at all, in fact the plugin is meant to mimic [Mashable's bar](http://mashable.com/2010/06/08/feather-report/) almost exactly.
 I most recently saw the effect on [Inc. Magazine](http://www.inc.com/) and after trying to find a plugin for it without success, I decided to make one myself.
 As with all of my plugins, I tried to keep things simple but customizable, so some effects were sacrificed for performance gains.